broodjeaap/go-watch/README.md

 ### Browserless

-Some websites don't send all content on the first request, it's added later through javascript, Amazon does this for example.
+Some websites (Amazon for example) don't send all content on the first request, it's added later through javascript.
 To still be able to watch products from these websites, GoWatch supports [Browserless](https://www.browserless.io/), the Browserless URL can be added to the config:
 ```
 browserless: